Cappagh killings: The shootings

-Meanwhile, Boyle's customers barricaded the door, which prevented the UVF gunmen from attacking Brian Arthurs.
-Frustrated, one of the gunmen stuck his gun barrel through a toilet window and opened fire, killing Thomas Armstrong (52), who had been sheltering inside.
-The two gunmen then returned to their car and were driven away by a third man.
+Alerted by the noise, Boyle's customers barricaded the door, which prevented the gunmen from attacking Brian Arthurs.
+Frustrated, one of them stuck his gun barrel through a toilet window and opened fire, killing Thomas Armstrong (52), who had been sheltering inside.
+They then returned to their car and were driven away by a third man.
 As he told a later inquest, Rafferty 'lay for a while' before running towards the door of Boyle's and shouting his name to get inside.
 He then passed out.

 According to a former RUC Special Branch officer interviewed by author Jonathan Trigg, the UVF hit team did not follow the recce vehicle back toward Portadown.
 Instead, to 'throw the Provos off the scent' they stayed overnight locally, opting for a nearby farm owned by a UVF associate.
+The officer conceded this was unexpectedly clever, but noted it risked a violent backlash against Protestants living in the area if discovered.

 Aftermath

 After the attack, the UVF issued a statement:This was not a sectarian attack on the Catholic community, but was an operation directed at the very roots of the Provisional IRA command structure in the Armagh–Tyrone area.